 68 days left

 Land Transaction Tax will replace UK Stamp Duty Land Tax in Wales.

 Final Budget 2016-17 »

 The amount of funding allocated to Welsh Government Main Expenditure Groups (MEGs) for 2016-17 is £15bn.Learn more »

 See the schedule for all statistics and research releases.View upcoming calendar »

 Staff at further education institutions

-Statistics were collected from the institutions by the Department for Education and Skills (DfES) via the Finance Record.
-Previous releases were sourced from the Staff Individualised Record (SIR).
+Statistics were collected from the institutions by the Department for Education and Skills via the Finance Record.
+Previous releases were sourced from the Staff Individualised Record.

-- Year on year changes in staff FTE numbers varied across FE institutions, with the majority of institutions experiencing an increase in staff FTE numbers relative to 2011/12.
+- Year on year changes in staff FTE numbers varied across FE institutions, with all but two institutions experiencing a decrease in staff FTE numbers relative to 2013/14.

 Tel: 029 2082 6555